br-amaral/NPS_bird/log_file.md

 - 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now uning with 1000m

+- for now im ignoring that some sites at elro and other parks dont have either site or park covariates due to lack of proper neighbours

 -------------------------------------------------------------------------------------------------------------------------
 workflow: